-There's no doubt these credit card offers are enticing and can be a good deal if used correctly.
-But before clicking or checking "I accept" to get your new zero percent credit card, consider these five tips to make sure your decision is the right one.
+But before checking "I accept" to get your new 0% credit card, consider these 5 tips to make sure your decision is the right one.

-Just because the no-interest credit card offer showed up in your mailbox doesn't mean you'll get it, says John Ulzheimer, president of consumer education at credit monitoring service SmartCredit.com.
+Just because the no-interest credit card offer showed up in your mailbox doesn't mean you'll get it, says John Ulzheimer, a nationally recognized credit expert formerly with FICO and Experian.
 Issuers prescreen before sending out their pitches, but your credit score could change for the worse by the time you fill out the application.

 But remember: Bonus goodies lose their value when you start charging unnecessarily just to get the incentive.
 Many bonuses require cardholders to meet a spending threshold within a specific time frame.

 And don't forget rewards.
-Will you use that program after the zero percent interest deal ends?
+Will you use that program after the 0% interest deal ends?
 Or, do you have another card with better rewards?

 It's possible to open a card to take advantage of its teaser period perks and then close it, but that strategy comes at its own cost.

 Your credit score takes a small hit every time a card issuer pulls your credit report to see if you qualify for a new card.
 A new card also shortens the overall age of your accounts, which dents your score.
-Lastly, closing an account reduces the amount of available credit, another ding to your score.
+Lastly, closing an account reduces the amount of available credit, which also could hurt your score.

-The best way to take advantage of a zero percent credit card is to pay down a huge debt transferred from an existing credit card during the introductory period, says Ulzheimer of SmartCredit.com.
+The best way to take advantage of a 0% credit card is to pay down a huge debt transferred from an existing credit card during the introductory period, says Ulzheimer.

-Also, make sure you can pay off your debt (or reduce it substantially) by the time the new card's zero percent intro period is up.
-Otherwise, you'll be stuck paying interest, possibly at a higher rate than what was on your original card.
+Also, make sure you can pay off your debt (or reduce it substantially) by the time the new card's 0% intro period is up.
+Otherwise, you'll be stuck paying interest, possibly at a higher rate than your original card.